 At the end of the week 5, Incremental migration will be carried out over the weekend.
 Any structural changes after the content database is backed up will not be migrated.
 Structural changes include but is not limited to changes/additions to site, workflows, lists, content types etc.

-For OOB there will not be any read-only incremental.
+For OOB there will not be any incremental on live sites.

 TimeLine (EST)